 In verse 1.69, John is given the highest of designations as a prophet— Zacharias, John’s father and also a respected priest, prophesies, “And has raised up a horn of salvation for us.”
 Although John is a “horn of salvation,” he is not the Messiah himself but will perform as the forerunner to him.
 Later, Jesus will extend mercy and pronounce forgiveness.
 He will perform not in water but with the Holy Spirit.

 It is unlikely the members of John’s Essene division, the Ossaeans, would view themselves as needing repentance.
 They viewed themselves as a part of the ‘righteous remnant’ of the Zadokite priesthood, similar to the belief of the Nazarenes in that respect.
 As lawyers and scribes of the law, Qumran Essene believed themselves to be the repository of repentance and that repentance came from the ever-closer following of the law.
-From the Ten Commandments, the Pharisees, a closely associated group, had derived over two thousand laws*, many of which had to do with sabbath observation.
+From the Ten Commandments, the Pharisees, a closely associated group to the Ossaeans, had derived over two thousand laws*, many of which had to do with sabbath observation.
 Ossaeans believed themselves the rightful heirs to Temple authority and the Temple itself.
 Their intellectual challenges to Jesus would define their legalistic-repentance views.

 *Ossaeans and Pharisees are closely associated in scripture.